- Zlatni Rat, the Golden Horn beach

 Spa

-The 3 main hotels in Bol are all run by the Bluesun chain and offer facilities open to non-residents.
+The 3 main hotels in Bol offer facilities open to non-residents.
 Our favourite is the Elaphusa, a recently renovated contemporary 4 star hotel.
-There are indoor and outdoor pools all with seawater, and a beautiful, relaxing spa area.
-A day pass costs 150 kuna (around £18).
-A full range of beauty treatments is also available, from 40 kuna (£5) for an eyebrow shape to 1100 kuna (£140) for the Brac Island Ritual (Facial, Body Treatment and Wine Bath!).
+There are indoor and outdoor pools all with heated seawater, and a beautiful, relaxing spa area.
+A day pass costs around 18 euros.
+Beauty treatments range from 5 euros for an eyebrow shape to 140 euros for the Brac Island Ritual (Facial, Body Treatment and Wine Bath!)

 Boat Excursions